andresdp/performance-sensitivity-patterns/README.md

 ## Usage
 The analysis of each pattern, along with the necessary notebooks anda data, is located in the corresponding folder.
-The main Jupyter notebook for a running a given pattern analysis is called *robustness-paper.ipynb*.
+The main Jupyter notebook for a running a given pattern analysis is called *sensitivity-analysis.ipynb*.
 This notebook relies on a set of common classes and utility functions defined in the *archspace.py* file.

 The creation of a Python environment (e.g., with Conda) is recommended.
 A *requirements.txt* file is provided.